ArrushC/ArrushC/README.md

 ## Things about me

 I am a male human being (He/Him) and I can enjoy conversations about STEM, food (including vegeterianism), gaming, sport, debateful and serious topics.
-In my spare time, I learn and study unfamiliar topics usually within the scope of either Physics, Mathematics, Computer Science and Engineering.
+In my spare time, I learn and study unfamiliar topics usually within the scope of either Physics, Mathematics or Computer Science and Engineering.
 A surprising fact that you might have not known about me is that I like to watch TV's a lot.

 #### Hobbies
 I have some hobbies too!